adversarial-fi/quickflips/README.md

 It analyzes a single-column spreadsheet with Base (On Ethereum) addresses and offers the following information for the most consistent traders based on data of the past 31 days:

-1. Average trade volume.
+1. Average trade volume with United States Dollar amounts.
+2. Total trade size with United States Dollar amounts.
-2. Total trades over the period.
+3. Total trades over the period.
-3. Most profitable trade with a BaseScan txid link.
+4. Most profitable trade with a BaseScan txid link and United States Dollar amount.
-4. Address trade history with a Zerion history link.
+5. Address trade history with a Zerion history link.

 ### Are your wallets winners?